-The vent was old and rusty, and its covering was lying flat on the ground amidst scattered footprints and clumps of mud.
+The vent was old and rusty, and its covering lay flat on the ground amid scattered footprints and clumps of mud.

 "Jason, what are you doing?"
 Marla gasped and knelt beside the vent.
 "What are you thinking?"
 There was an edge to her voice, something teetering between panic and relief.
-"We have to go after him," she said, and knelt in front of the vent.
+"We have to go after him," she said.